TheRealYasri/snesrev-launcher/README.md

 ### Change Log
 1. Automatically find the right rom and rename it, just drop them into the same folder as the appimage.
 2. Added command line parameters for .desktop files or to run from other apps.
-3. (update 1) Recompiled super metroid, it fixed crashing and graphical bugs in main menu and opening scene.
+3. (update 1) Recompiled super metroid, it fixed crashing/graphical bugs. https://github.com/LaserEyess/sm/tree/cmake
 4. (update 2) added back zenity gui, no sub menus.
 5. (update 2) Made every game variation that shares ini files each get there own that is copied in when launched.
 6. (update 2) Added text output on what the script is doing as it runs.